 And this is a quote from one prominent US investor, Bjorn A Jorgensen:

 “Financial blogs have covered the events leading up to the credit crisis much better than the mainstream media.
 Thanks to them, I have made good money from the crisis.”

 So that is about making money, but here is our challenge to the readers of Left Foot Forward.

 In the US, this network has strong links to regulators and government suggesting that now at least they are listening.
 In the UK those online network connections do not appear to exist.
 To set it in context, one of the journalists who did warn of the crisis, the Financial Times’ Gillian Tett has often expressed her frustration that the City of London and MPs never listened to each other and never bothered to understand each other.

 Or to put it another way, Barclays boss, Bob Diamond may be feeling the political heat in London, but what do UK politicians think about the fact that several newly elected Republican in Congress want to repeal the Obama administration’s financial legislation?
 That legislation is meant to prevent a repeat of the crisis.

 The New Influentials network won’t be entirely in agreement, some may even think it is bad law, but the debate will be informed on an issue that is arguably more important to the global system than the furious domestic rows over bonuses.

 We suggest the British political world needs to start to understand where the risks are building up and this network might be one place to start; after all, do you think the public would forgive a political party or parties which missed the next crisis and let it happen all over again?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.